 More than 5,000 colleagues disclosed a disability in our most recent colleague survey.
-We also potentially serve around six million customers affected by disability or long term health issues.
+We also potentially serve around six million customers affected by disability or long term health conditions.

 Traditionally, employment of disabled people in the UK has focused on making changes to physical infrastructure or working practices.
 We challenge this assumption and want to move the debate from simply accommodating disabilities to developing talent and providing careers, not just jobs.
-Our disability commitment is spearheaded by David Oldfield, Group Director, Retail and Consumer Finance.
-David is the Executive Sponsor for Disability and leads the Group’s Disability Programme.
+Our disability commitment is spearheaded by David Oldfield, Group Director, Commercial Banking.
+David is the Group Executive Sponsor for Disability and leads the Group’s Disability Programme.

-We work closely with Remploy to provide a work experience programme for people with disabilities, and are a proud partner of the Power 100 2017, which celebrates Britain's most inspiring and influential disabled people as role models for others.
+We work closely with Remploy to provide a work experience programme for people with disabilities, which has now been completed by 300 people

 The Business Disability Forum considers our Workplace Adjustment process for disabled colleagues as being ground breaking.
 We have worked with them to create a best practice case study that they have shared with around 400 other BDF member organisations and the process was shared at an event at the House of Lords as an example of best practice.